Sabr-tech/BdLawsAi_doc/document.md

 # There are 2 architecture.
 We will be focusing on the quick and easier one instead of making it customized fully.

-1. traditional acrhitecture
-2. simplified architecture
+1. simplified architecture (we will choose this one)

-we will be chosing 2.
-Here is the architecture of both:
 ![image](https://github.com/user-attachments/assets/4bd8a17f-b96e-4cfe-b47f-dcf12f179d34)

+2. traditional architecture

 ![image](https://github.com/user-attachments/assets/3bfc8c4d-1327-4663-8690-2a87cc1fd552)